resource/Front-End-Standards/Stylesheets/CSS.md

-# Resource CSS Style Guide
+# CSS Style Guide
-Promoting the "Resource Way" for writing high-quality cascading style sheets.
+The "Resource Way" for writing legible, scalable, and useful CSS.

 ## Table of Contents